-If you have chronic constipation accompanied by a headache, you're right to wonder if the two are related.
+Constipation and headache are very common ailments.
+If you experience them simultaneously, it's reasonable to wonder if the two are related.
+Because headaches and constipation are so common, it's entirely possible to have both at the same time coincidentally.
+If you notice a pattern of these ailments occurring together, however, there might be a link.
 Constipation can be related to a headache, although it probably doesn't actually cause the headache.
-It's more likely that a common factor -- such as another health condition -- causes both your constipation and your headache.
+It's more likely that a common factor -- such as another health condition -- is causing both your constipation and headache.

 Normal bowel movement frequency varies among people, ranging from 3 per day to 3 per week for the average person.
 Constipation is usually defined as fewer than 3 bowel movements per week, or infrequent stools that hard, dry, small or difficult to pass.

 Headache symptoms vary, depending on the type.
 Tension-type headaches are the most common by far, with symptoms such as pressure or tightness that feels like a band around the head.
 Neck pain might also be present.
 Migraines are the next most common type of headache.
 Symptoms vary but may include one-sided, pulsating head pain, nausea, lightheadedness and visual disturbances.

 Headaches and constipation can be ailments in and of themselves, or they can be symptoms of another underlying health condition.
 Premenstrual syndrome is a common culprit.
 People with fibromyalgia, a painful muscular disorder, also frequently have headaches and constipation, or constipation alternating with diarrhea.
 Additionally, many people with fibromyalgia have irritable bowel syndrome (IBS), which could explain the simultaneous occurrence of headaches and constipation.
 Chronic fatigue syndrome is another example of a possible underlying cause of these symptoms.